jarhot1992/Remote-ADB/md/tutorials.md

 ## Tutorials
+### 💎💎💎💎💎💎 If the application is not working, please make sure to refer to the following tutorial.
+If you are a beginner or using this application for the first time, please make sure to refer to the following tutorial.
+If you have any questions, please refer to the following FAQ or contact us via email (colorboxguestservice@gmail.com).🍏🍎🍐🍊🍋🍌🍉🍇🍓🍈🍒🍑🥭🍍🥥🥝🍅
 ### ❤️How to open and connect adb ↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓
 - [⚡Open and connect adb(From google)](https://developer.android.com/studio/command-line/adb)
 - [👍Connect adb (Android 4.x ~ Android 13)](./connectADB4x_13.md)